bts-hehe/nj/README.md

   - one is for the weird settings that break stuff
   - one should fs get pts and don't break

-- make it work for AD (especially users)

 ## Notes/References
 - [SMB Hardening](https://github.com/ojas623/CYEE-scripts/blob/main/Windows%2010/application%20security/smbConfig.ps1)